-First, let’s analyze the word: Co-host.
-Does this make you think of the word teammate?
+First of all, let’s analyze the word “co-host”.
+Does it remind you of the word teammate?
 Bingo!
-A Co-Host is a partner whose mission is to help you manage your rental and your travelers.
+A co-host is a partner whose mission is to support you in managing your rental and your travellers.
 But who can be a co-host?
-There is no limit, you just need a mutual agreement.
+There’s no limit, just mutual agreement.
+So it’s a good idea to ask someone you can rely on (family, friend, neighbor…).
+If you don’t know anyone in your circle who can play this role, you can probably find someone on the Airbnb community forum.

-missions
+The missions

 • Ad creation and updating